Prince of Orange: Abolition of the principality, continuation of the title

 Because William III died without legitimate children, the principality was regarded as having been inherited by his closest cognate relative on the basis of the testament of Frederic-Henry, Frederick I of Prussia, who ceded the principality—at least the lands, but not the formal title—to France in 1713.
 France supported his claim.
 In this way, the territory of the principality lost its feudal and secular privileges and became a part of France.
-The Treaty of Utrecht allowed the King of Prussia to erect part of the duchy of Gelderland (the cities of Geldern, Straelen, and Wachtendonk with their bailiwicks, Krickenbeck, Viersen, the land of Kessel, and the lordships of Afferden, Arcen-Velden-Lomm, Walbeck-Twisteden, Raay and Klein-Kevelaer, Well, Bergen, and Middelaar) into a new Principality of Orange.
+The Treaty of Utrecht allowed the King of Prussia to erect part of the Duchy of Guelders (the cities of Geldern, Straelen, and Wachtendonk with their bailiwicks, Krickenbeck, Viersen, the land of Kessel, and the lordships of Afferden, Arcen-Velden-Lomm, Walbeck-Twisteden, Raay and Klein-Kevelaer, Well, Bergen, and Middelaar) into a new Principality of Orange.
 The kings of Prussia and the German emperors styled themselves Princes of Orange till 1918.

 A detailed map of the principality in the first half of the 17th century reproduced from the famous 1627 Atlas of Willem Janszoon Blaeu.
 The area of the principality was approximately 12 miles long by 9 miles wide, or 108 sq. miles.